jasklabs/confluent-kafka-python/tests/README.md

 Most developers however should use the defaults.

 ### Running tests
-To run all test `modes` uncomment the following line from `tox.ini`
+To run the entire test suite:

+From the source root directory ...

 - With tox installed (will run against all supported interpreters)
   1. Uncomment the following line from [tox.ini](../tox.ini)